Amedeo Modigliani: Transformation

 Modigliani's use of drink and drugs intensified from about 1914 onward.
-After years of remission and recurrence, this was the period during which the symptoms of his tuberculosis worsened, signaling that the disease had reached an advanced stage.
+After years of remission and recurrence, this was the period during which the symptoms of his tuberculosis worsened, signalling that the disease had reached an advanced stage.

 He sought the company of artists such as Utrillo and Soutine, seeking acceptance and validation for his work from his colleagues.
 Modigliani's behavior stood out even in these Bohemian surroundings: he carried on frequent affairs, drank heavily, and used absinthe and hashish.
 While drunk, he would sometimes strip himself naked at social gatherings.
 He died in Paris, aged 35.
 He became the epitome of the tragic artist, creating a posthumous legend almost as well known as that of Vincent van Gogh.

 During the 1920s, in the wake of Modigliani's career and spurred on by comments by André Salmon crediting hashish and absinthe with the genesis of Modigliani's style, many hopefuls tried to emulate his "success" by embarking on a path of substance abuse and bohemian excess.
 Salmon claimed that whereas Modigliani was a totally pedestrian artist when sober, "...from the day that he abandoned himself to certain forms of debauchery, an unexpected light came upon him, transforming his art.
 From that day on, he became one who must be counted among the masters of living art."

 Some art historians suggest that it is entirely possible that Modigliani would have achieved even greater artistic heights had he not been immured in, and destroyed by, his own self-indulgences.

 Output

 During his early years in Paris, Modigliani worked at a furious pace.
 He was constantly sketching, making as many as a hundred drawings a day.
 However, many of his works were lost—destroyed by him as inferior, left behind in his frequent changes of address, or given to girlfriends who did not keep them.

 He was first influenced by Henri de Toulouse-Lautrec, but around 1907 he became fascinated with the work of Paul Cézanne.
-Eventually he developed his own unique style, one that cannot be adequately categorized with those of other artists.
+Eventually, he developed his own unique style, one that cannot be adequately categorised with those of other artists.

 He met the first serious love of his life, Russian poet Anna Akhmatova, in 1910, when he was 26.
 They had studios in the same building, and although 21-year-old Anna had recently married, they began an affair.
 Anna was tall with dark hair, pale skin and grey-green eyes: she embodied Modigliani's aesthetic ideal and the pair became engrossed in each other.
 After a year, however, Anna returned to her husband.